osake/ATHENA/README.markdown

 ========

 ATHENA is a modular service-oriented application.
 The modules in ATHENA can be used to be arts-infrascturcure software applications.
-ATHENA implementations for Tix, People, and Orders can be found here: http://github.com/fracturedatlas/ATHENA-Components
+ATHENA implementations for Tix, People, and Orders can be found here: <http://github.com/fracturedatlas/ATHENA-Components>

 #Downloading and installing ATHENA

+Download and install Maven, the build tool used by ATHENA.  <http://maven.apache.org/>

 You'll need a MySQL database stood up to run the tests.
 DB name: "ATHENA-Tix", u:parakeetdb, p:parakeetdb.
-These faules can be changed in the file
+These vaules can be changed in the file

 *src/main/resources/proxool.properties*